Welcome to YMCA Before & After School Program

 Any parent/guardian of a child with a life-threatening allergy is responsible for providing the YMCA with detailed information about their child’s known allergens, signs and symptoms of an allergic response and the steps to take in an emergency prior to their child starting care.
 Children enrolled in school are permitted to carry their own emergency medications (e.g. epi pen, puffers).
 It is also very important that parent’s/guardian’s inform YMCA staff anytime there is a change to a child’s allergies.

-Anyone who is feeling sick or has any new or worsening symptoms of illness, including those not listed in this screening tool, should stay home until their symptoms are improving for at least 24 hours (or 48 hours for nausea, vomiting, and/or diarrhea) and seek assessment from their health care provider if needed.
+This measure helps prevent the spread of illness to others.
+Children should remain at home until their symptoms have been improving for at least 24 hours (or 48 hours for nausea, vomiting, and/or diarrhea) and consult their healthcare provider if necessary.

 It is very important that you contact the program to report that your child will be absent and the reason for their absence.